 Translate Instruction.
-(Not available on SIGMA 9 Model 3.)
-The translate instruction permits rapid translation between any two 8-bit codes; thus data from a variety of input sources can be handled and reconverted easily for output.
+The Translate instruction permits rapid translation between any two 8-bit codes; thus data from a variety of input sources can be handled and reconverted easily for output.

 Conversion Instructions.
 Two generalized conversion instructions provide for bidirectional conversions between internal binary and any other weighted number system, including BCD.